We put in about 240 hours of research into portable commercial grade air purifiers. What we show below are our findings.

 The IQAir HealthPro Plus and Oransi EJ and Erik650A models feature activated carbon filters.
 They have more of a balanced HEPA and carbon approach.
 The HealthPro Plus has 5 pounds of activated carbon and activated alumina.
-The Oransi EJ and Erik650A units have 3.5 pounds each of activated carbon impregnated with potassium permanganate.
+The Oransi EJ and Erik650A units have 3.5 pounds each of activated carbon.

 The Oransi Multi-carbon ($1395) has an industrial gas filter with 14 pounds of activated carbon.
 This model also has a carbon pre-filter and post filter.